spearmin10/iptgen/README.md

 iptgen
 ===========

-iptgen is a tool for generating network packets from scripts to play into your netowrk or create a pcap file.
+iptgen is a tool to generate network packets from scripts to play them onto your netowrk or create a pcap file.

 Installing